-Each line of a DZ11-C, -D, -F, -FC, -FD, and -FF is a 20 mA current loop used for connection to local terminals.
+1.3.1.2 DZ11-C, -D, and -F - Each line is a 20 mA current loop used for connection to local terminals.
 (No data set control is provided.)
 All lines are active and, therefore, can only drive a passive device.
 However, a pair of H319 20 mA receivers for each line may be used to convert from active to passive operation in order to allow the DZ11 to drive an active device.
 Refer to Appendix A for connection details.